etendosoftware/docs/docs/developer-guide/etendo-classic/concepts/xml-rest-web-services.md

   * favors identifying and addressing resources which fits to the data-centric nature of the provided apis (a resource corresponds to a business object)
   * has actions (POST, PUT, DELETE, GET) which correspond to standard CRUD actions
   * allows linking to specific business objects or to sets of business objects.
-This is a very powerfull feature of a REST approach and it allows for easy navigation between business objects.
+This is a very powerfull feature of a REST approach and it allows for easy navigation between business objects
   * is simple to develop and use, and very lightweight from an architectural point of view

 ##  REST Webservice